doridori/Pilot/docs/quick_start.md

 `PilotLifecycleManager` will ensure there is always a valid `PilotStack` instance available.
 This also allows us a simple mechanism of retaining the `PilotStack` on config-change and will handle saving / restoring the `PilotStack` on process death.

-The root `Activity` of the application should hold a static reference to a `PilotLifecycleManager` instance.

-    private static PilotLifecycleManager sPilotLifecycleManager = new PilotLifecycleManager(YourLaunchFrame.class);

 Then **delegate** a few `Activity` lifecycle calls to the `PilotLifecycleManager`

 ```java